HassettJM2002/Network-Fundamentals/Network Fundamentals.md

 # for doing an array in the TCP checksum
 import array

 # Build a packet, for establishthing the packet structure.
-THis allows dire
-ct acces to the methods
+THis allows direct acces to the methods
 # and functions of the struct module
 # alt another way to import
 from struct import *

 # Create Raw Socket
 try:
-    s = socket.socket(socket.AF_INET, socket.SOCK_RAW, socket.IPROTO_RAW)
+    s = socket.socket(socket.AF_INET, socket.SOCK_RAW, socket.IPPROTO_RAW)
 except socket.error as msg:
     print(msg)
     sys.exit()